Rud156/StormTime/README.md

 # StormTime
-> A simple turn based strategy game
+> A Simple Top Down 2D Game

 ## Theme And Limitations:
 - Theme -> Storm
 - Limitation -> 2D and Top Down Camera

-## Ideas:
+## Idea:
+- [ ] Storm theme: "If I kill anyone, may lighting strike me"
-- [ ] Turn based movement for the player
+- [ ] Neon based bullet hell world
-- [ ] In the stormy nights attacks occur
-- [ ] The player must use their available armies and defenses to guard till they reach their destination
-- [ ] Movement occurs on a sort of a grid
+- [ ] Multiple weapon types useful depending on the situation
-- [ ] Nearby towns and villages on adjacent blocks provide support for recruting armies and obtaining supplies
+- [ ] All not unlocked at once.
+Points earned in the game can be used to unlock them
-- [ ] Armies are spawned on either adjacent blocks or on the same block
+- [ ] Simple shapes the main characters
-- [ ] Player needs to manage their resources such that they can reach the given destination without dying
+- [ ] Player goes around talking to people in the world
-- [ ] A pixelated neon world.
+- [ ] Interactions initially start with dialogues
-- [ ] Scrolling map with the camera focused on the player
+- [ ] This progresses to more dialogues or combat depending on what the player choses
-- [ ] Randomly generated maps based on various parameters
-- [ ] Each grid tile has randomly generated events.
-Most of them are interactable
+- [ ] Each kill takes away a point of some sort
+- [ ] So, the player must make correct decisions between killing and helping
+- [ ] When points hit zero, a sort of boss encounter occurs
+- [ ] Boss encounter occurs in a new world which is a desolated and nasty world with bad weather effects
-- [ ] Events are text-based.
-Basically, when the player reaches the point, the event pops up and they get to do something
+- [ ] Upon winning the fight player gets to live till the next encounter and the process repeats
-- [ ] Some sort of points can be earned from each encounter.
-Points can also be lost if you do something incorrect These help to buy stuff and also move to other tiles
+- [ ] Infinite single level world
+- [ ] Player needs to move around it to encounter other groups and NPC(s)
+- [ ] Just standing idle without any encounter will result in a lighting shot dealing damage

+## Later Ideas:
+- [ ] Player can acquire new gang members by talking to them and thus not killing them
-- [ ] If the player runs out of points or dies, the level resets
+- [ ] They get added to the player's party depending on the player's previous actions
-- [ ] There will also be traveling enemies.
-Th remember whether they encountered the player or not and whether they got defeated

 ## S/W Used:
 - [SFML](https://www.sfml-dev.org/)